Foundations for social work practice

 Are you interested in social work or social care?
 Whatever your starting point, this key introductory OU level 1 module will develop your knowledge of the key roles of social work, and introduce the social work standards and codes of practice relevant to each UK nation.
 You will also build key skills in information and communication technologies, information literacy and reflective writing.

 This module includes a minimum 10-day period of verified practice learning in a social care/social work setting.
 For sponsored students this will be under the supervision of a practice verifier by your sponsoring agency.
 If you are studying this module as an independent student, it is your responsibility to organise your placement.
-All students are also required to attend seven compulsory workshops/tutorials.
+All students are also required to participate in compulsory online workshops/tutorials.

 This module is open to all students, but is also a compulsory module on the OU degrees in social work; entry onto which requires you to be sponsored by your employing agency.